splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/common-dotnet-troubleshooting.rst

    An assembly specified in the application dependencies manifest (OpenTelemetry.AutoInstrumentation.AdditionalDeps.deps.json) was not found

-To troubleshoot the issue, enable host tracing as in the following example:
+To troubleshoot the issue, activate host tracing as in the following example:

 .. code-block:: bash